xdf-modules/libxdf/README.md

 Other Qt 5 versions with a MinGW compiler might work, but is not guaranteed.

-Pre-built binaries can be downloaded directly from the [release](https://github.com/Yida-Lin/libxdf/releases) page.
+Pre-built binaries can be downloaded from the [release](https://github.com/Yida-Lin/libxdf/releases) page.

-### How to use in conjunction with [Sigviewer](https://github.com/cbrnr/sigviewer):
+### How to use in conjunction with [SigViewer](https://github.com/cbrnr/sigviewer):

 1. Download `xdf.h` and `libxdf.a` from the [release](https://github.com/Yida-Lin/libxdf/releases) page.